 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
 Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to failed blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can lead to failed blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.

 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

 - Pilot and gas pressure regulating.
-As part of your tune-up, changes may be made to the pilot and gas pressure as needed to reestablish these elements to their original specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure if needed to reestablish these elements to their original specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Most furnace filters need to be swapped out at least every 90 days, which can enhance efficiency and prevent operational problems.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Most furnace filters need to be swapped out at least every three months, which can enhance efficiency and prevent operational problems.

 - Written assessment.
-Quality HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next year.
-This valuable information can help you determine the current condition of your furnace and how you can lower your energy bills.
+Quality HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the coming year.
+This important information can help you establish the current condition of your furnace and how you can lower your energy bills.

 Change the thermostat to “on” from “auto” to force the fan to function.
-If the fan turns on, power is working correctly, but if it doesn’t, your furnace might not be receiving power.
+If the fan turns on, power is working properly, but if it doesn’t, your furnace may not be getting power.

 5. Is the Furnace Switch Operating Properly?

-Every furnace includes a power switch (just like a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a couple of minutes to see if the furnace starts working.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Every furnace includes a power switch (that resembles a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait a couple of minutes to see if it turns the furnace on.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

 If your home has a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
-Make sure the space doesn’t have leaves, animal nests, or snow/ice.
+Confirm the space is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
-This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
+This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with routine professional tune-ups can control these factors.
-During your tune-up, your HVAC technician will clean and check over your heating equipment, identifying areas of corrosion.
+During your tune-up, your HVAC technician will clean and check over your heating equipment, identifying areas of wear and tear.
 They can identify failing parts in need of replacement before they become a bigger problem.
 A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner residence because your HVAC unit will be distributing clean air through a clean air filter.
+You’ll also enjoy cleaner air and a cleaner residence because your HVAC system will be distributing clean air through a clean air filter.
 Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
-An overworked HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to provide exceptional indoor comfort.
+A poorly-maintained HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to provide exceptional indoor comfort.
 Because your heating system operates more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
 A Longer-Lasting HVAC System

 Your HVAC system is an important appliance with a limited lifetime.
-Depending on use, with regular maintenance you can expect your furnace and air conditioner to perform between 8-18 years before you will need to install a new one.
+Depending on use, with proper maintenance you can expect your furnace and air conditioner to perform between 8-18 years before you will need to consider replacement.
 However, poor maintenance is one of the primary reasons for earlier replacement HVAC systems ahead of end of average life expectancy.